mattcarlotta/nextjs-ssr-kit/README.md

 <hr />

-## Client and API Integrations
+## NextJS and API Integrations

-By default, all root directories within the main application (with <a href="https://github.com/mattcarlotta/nextjs-ssr-kit/blob/master/babel.config.js#L4">exceptions</a>), as well as within the `server` folders are aliased (`~`).
+By default, all root directories within the main application (with <a href="https://github.com/mattcarlotta/NextJS-ssr-kit/blob/master/babel.config.js#L4">exceptions</a>), as well as within the `server` folders are aliased (`~`).
 This means you can refer to the root directories by using the ~ symbol followed by the folder name.
 For example, in the API (custom Express server inside `server`): `~controllers`, refers to the `server/controllers` folder; or, for example, in the main directory: `~components` refers to the `components` folder directory.
 This allows for rapid development when referring to reusable components or functions as it eliminates the hassle of traversing the folder tree for relative pathing!

-Notes: This feature extends to new folders created within either the main or `server` directories.
-However, if you add a new root folder in the main directory, then you'll need to add it to the `nodemon.json` ignore folders list.
-Not doing so will restart the custom express server on subsequent file saves and cause a temporary loss of webpack hot-reloading.

 <hr />

 ## Known Issues

-If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/nextjs-ssr-kit/issues">here</a>.
+If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/NextJS-ssr-kit/issues">here</a>.

 ⚠️ (Status: Unresolved) - Importing a component or page that imports a `.css` or `.scss` file breaks `next/link` components.
 See <a href="https://github.com/zeit/next-plugins/issues/282">issue tracker</a>.

 ⚠️ (Status: Unresolveable) - Saving files within the `server` folder causes the entire process to restart (as intended); however, this causes webpack hot loading to be broken (due to the NextJS files being recompiled upon restart).
 That said, NextJS will automatically rebuild the `hot-loading.json` file and hot reloading will work after a few seconds.

 ⚠️ (Status: Unresolveable) - Adding `test.js` files within the `pages` folder causes NextJS to fail upon production compilation.
 Unfortunately, NextJS handles all files and folders within the `pages` file as reachable views.
-Instead, place a `__tests__` folder for `pages` testing into the `components` folder.
+Instead, a workaround is to place a `__tests__` folder for `pages` at the root of the `components` folder.